A Message from Nina

 “I want to be in a room full of smart, hard-working people who are facing a challenge and embolden them to keep leveling up, and then give them the tools to handle anything that gets in their way.” ~Nina

 I’ve spent decades performing under pressure.
-As a team U.S.A Gymnast, Emmy-winning news anchor, tech executive, and bestselling author, I’ve lived and led in high-stakes environments where fear and uncertainty are part of the job.
+As a team U.S.A Gymnast, Emmy-winning news anchor, tech executive, and bestselling author, I’ve lived and led in high-stakes environments where pressure and uncertainty are part of the job.
 I was on the leadership team of a hyper-growth SaaS company that scaled to a successful IPO, and I saw firsthand how mental wellness, constant change, and pressure to perform take a toll, even on the best and brightest.

 Through my keynotes, I teach driven professionals how to build the kind of resilience that fuels growth, clarity, and sustainable success - without burning out.